mattermost/docs/source/process/bug-fix-release.md

     - Review PRs made from release branch and cherry-pick changes into the release branch
     - Run daily automated upgrade tests to avoid catching upgrade bugs late
 6. Marketing:
-    - Finish draft of blog post for mattermost.com and all art work (screenshots, GIFs, and Twitter banners) used for the blog post
+    - Finish draft of blog post for mattermost.com and all art work (screenshots and GIFs) used for the blog post
         - Upgrade should be recommended if there are security fixes in this version, with a note thanking the security researcher
     - Send blog post for Release Manager and PMs to review